hashsquid/hashsquidbase/README.md

    The average `keccak256 hashSum` after 100,000 iterations is 4080 = (8160/2).
 The distribution is normally distributed around the average; finding `hashSums` further away from 4080 in either +/- direction becomes increasingly difficult.
 One out of 2^256 `inputs` is expected to give a `keccak256` hash with all zeros, i.e. with a `hashSum` of zero.
 Since the maximum possible value in the byte array is 255, and there are 32 positions in the array, the maximum possible `keccak256 hashSum` is 8160.

   Each hashSquid NFT maps to a `baseHash`, and to steal an NFT, an `input` (bytes32) must be found which hashes together with the NFT's `baseHash` to produce a `hashSum` less than the NFT's current `guardSum`.
-An NFT always maps to the same `baseHash`
+When an NFT is transferred, the baseHash changes.

   Let's say an NFT's `baseHash` is `0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7` and the NFT's current `guardSum` is `2150`.
 First, let's test `input` (bytes32) of `0x47a4ac6742dabb8c531c6e2b6fba383e56619dec9bdb4937dd50a707bf24bd02`.